jamierpond/madea.blog/yapi/what-is-yapi.md

 ```
 *(Only the JSON goes to stdout, the rest goes to stderr, so is pipeable!)*

-You can also do PUT, PATCH, DELETE and any other HTTP method.

 ### Yapi supports chaining requests between protocols
 #### Multi-protocol chaining
 Yapi makes it easy to chain requests and share data between them, even if they are different protocols.